Have you ever made the connection that your gut health might be causing you to gain, or stall your weight loss?

 As a health and fitness coach I have many clients who come to me because they want to lose weight, but often what the main problem is, is that they have a gut health problem.
-Limited diets with lack of variety, and not enough fiber is doing more harm than they realise.
+Limited diets with lack of variety, and not enough fiber is doing more harm than they realize.

 - Studies have shown that if the gut bacteria from obese people are put into mice, the mice gain weight.
-This suggests that gut bacteria could affect weight
+This suggests that particular gut bacteria could affect weight

 - Another study examined the gut bacteria in 77 pairs of twins, one of whom was obese and one of whom was not.
 Coming back to the gut diversity we spoke about yesterday, the non-obese twin had a much larger range of gut bacteria than their obese twin who had fewer types of bacteria in their gut.

 - A recent study found that the ratio of two types of bacteria in your intestines may determine how much weight you lose when given a particular diet.
 Meaning the same diet can affect people differently depending on the bacteria already in their gut.

 Humans can’t digest fiber but certain gut bacteria can.
 Most of us have heard of Probiotics, they are the good bacteria in our gut.
 Prebiotics are types of fiber the Probiotics feed off to survive.

 The bacteria in our gut digest the fiber, turning it into beneficial short-chain fatty acids like butyrate.
 The more fiber you eat, generally the lower the body weight which is most probably due to the role that gut bacteria play in digesting it.

 Your gut bacteria can also influence how dietary fats are absorbed in the intestines, which may affect how fat is stored in the body.
 It is thought that certain gut bacteria may inhibit the absorption of dietary fat, increasing the amount of fat excreted with feces, meaning you absorb fewer calories from the foods you eat.

 Probiotic foods include a variety of plant-based foods, particularly sour and fermented foods